pedroafsouza/didatic-calendar-spring-boot/README.md

-# Simple spring boot intended to demo jquery full calendar with spring boot.
+# Spring boot demo about integrating with JqueryCalendar.

 Project has the proporse to share knowledge only.